Our Review Process

 - Developing dementia (Usually old people face this complication)

 If such complications are ignored for longer durations, the person may face hypoglycemia complications that are untreatable such as coma and death as listed above.
+Know about is honey good for diabetes?.

 How can Hypoglycemia be prevented?